where is health?

 Whenever I feel fed up, anxious, exhausted, deflated, I intentionally enter a dialogue with what I light-heartedly like to call Life.
 Summarised, our conversation usually goes along these lines:

 “Hi.
 It’s me.
 Again.
 I’m feeling pretty shit and I’m not sure how to go on.”

 “I can tell.
 You look rough.”

-Life usually finishes it’s remarks with a delicate wink and a smile.
+Life has a sense of humour and tends to finish it’s phrases with a delicate wink and a smile.

 “I can’t, I won’t, I shouldn’t, I’m not able to, I’m too exposed, in too much pain.”